 Completing a METT-TC provides the basic information necessary to complete specific use cases and architectures.
 Following this process, different missions can be developed, use cases created, architectures built, models executed, analysis completed, and the scenarios evaluated in an entirely repeatable fashion.

 In conjunction with the defined mission variables, the entities (unit, vehicles, etc.) relevant to the operational scenario were identified utilizing invaluable input from the stakeholders.
-Within the context of this effort, combat vehicles were defined as the primary unit and assigned supporting vehicles and infantry.
+Within the context of this effort, combat vehicles were defined as the primary unit and attached or supporting vehicles and infantry.
 These supporting vehicles consisted of helicopters and unmanned air vehicles, which will be discussed further and evaluated as part of unit definition.

 Next, an analysis of individual unit capabilities was developed to provide direction with respect to mobility, lethality, survivability and situational awareness.
 This was done by identifying initial system characteristics and capabilities of each platform.
 Additionally, the tactics and techniques for the unit was identified to create a decision based simulation that would emulate a real scenario.
 These baseline system characteristics were derived from the platform original equipment manufacturer (OEM) data sheets.
 The tactical decision process was developed using subject matter experts (SME) from former military personnel, initially developed by Treml.
 (Treml n.d.)
 This methodology defined the overall baseline, resulting in traceability to the requirements analysis.